keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.0.1 =
-A new option for the widget to randomise the related posts.
+A new option is added to the widget to randomise the related posts.
 The query to get related posts is tweaked for performance.
+Tested with WordPress 4.3